corda/corda-runtime-os/plugins/mgm/src/main/kotlin/net/corda/cli/plugins/mgm/README.md

 memberNames: ["C=GB, L=London, O=Member1", "C=GB, L=London, O=Member2"]
 ```

-4. Sample YAML with `members` which all use a common endpoint URL and Member1 overrides the protocol version.
+4. Sample YAML with `members` which all use a common endpoint URL and Member1 overrides the protocol version
 ```yaml
 endpointUrl: "http://dummy-url"
 endpointProtocol: 5